Cloud Vulnerability DB

 A community-led vulnerabilities database

-CVE-2025-58457 affects Apache ZooKeeper versions from 3.9.0 before 3.9.4, involving an improper permission check in ZooKeeper AdminServer that allows authorized clients to run snapshot and restore commands with insufficient permissions (NVD).
-The vulnerability was disclosed on September 24, 2025, and has been assigned a CVSS v3.1 base score of 4.3 (MODERATE) (Red Hat Security).
+CVE-2025-58457 is a security vulnerability discovered in Apache ZooKeeper versions from 3.9.0 before 3.9.4, disclosed on September 24, 2025.
+The vulnerability stems from an improper permission check in ZooKeeper AdminServer that allows authorized clients to run snapshot and restore commands with insufficient permissions (NVD).

-Several mitigation options are available: 1) Upgrade to Apache ZooKeeper version 3.9.4 which contains the fix, 2) Disable both snapshot and restore commands using admin.snapshot.enabled and admin.restore.enabled configuration options, 3) Disable the entire AdminServer interface via admin.enableServer, or 4) Ensure that the root ACL does not provide open permissions (NVD).
+Several mitigation options are available: upgrade to Apache ZooKeeper version 3.9.4 which contains the fix, disable both snapshot and restore commands using admin.snapshot.enabled and admin.restore.enabled configurations, disable the entire AdminServer interface via admin.enableServer, or ensure that the root ACL does not provide open permissions.
+It's noted that ZooKeeper ACLs are not recursive, so this does not impact operations on child nodes besides notifications from recursive watches (NVD).

 Source: This report was generated using AI